usgs/wdfn-blog/content/nextgen_update.md

 ## 📆 How can I register?
 Fill out [this form](https://forms.office.com/g/VuUJ4pfhUU).
-Microsoft Power Automate will send you an email confirmation on our behalf. .
+Microsoft Power Automate will send you an email confirmation on our behalf with the link to join the webinar (link is also below).
+We've noticed that Gmail often directs these automated confirmation emails to spam - so be sure to check your spam folder!

 *Note: You can attend this event without registering by clicking the link below to join the call live on the day of the event.*